danielharrell/does_music_move/does_music_move.md

-But what happens, then, when our inhabited sense of space is divided?---for example, between sleeping and dreaming, where it seems we inhabit two spaces at once?
-We resolve the division, evidently, by conferring worldhood on only one such space, and taking it to contain the other such space.
-That is, we credit only one such space with the totality, and thus the reality, of inhabitance; and regard the other space as merely part of this totality.
+But what happens, then, when our inhabited sense of space is divided? ---For example, between sleeping and dreaming, where it seems we inhabit two spaces at once?
+We resolve the division, evidently, by conferring worldhood on only one such space, and thereby taking it *to contain* the other such space.
+That is, we credit only one such space with the totality, and thus the reality, of inhabitance, and regard the other space as merely part of this totality.
 The credit we give to its own totality, then, is the credit we give to a dream.
-We still inhabit the dream, indeed more alertly and attentively than we inhabit the bedroom in which we dream---and often with a sense that everything is put at stake in the dream, in a matter of life or death.
-But in waking from the dream, we prove it to be part of a larger space of inhabitance; and this gives the dream's apparent totality the status of mere appearance, and our inhabitance of it, the form of an illusion.
+We still inhabit the dream---indeed more alertly and attentively than we inhabit the bedroom in which we dream, and often with a sense that everything is put at stake in the dream, in a matter of life or death.
+But in waking from the dream, we prove it to be part of a larger space of inhabitance.
+And this gives the dream's apparent totality the status of mere appearance; and our inhabitance of it, the form of an illusion.
 To our relief, or perhaps our regret, what happened to us in the dream, didn't really happen after all; and